jocelynbaduria/Assignment_1-part-1-assignment-1-part-2/README.md

 part 2 - Whitebox Deep Learning read and perform the codelab https://codelabs.developers.google.com/codelabs/cloud-tensorflow-mnist#0

-Follow the colab training instructions will updates only with the deliverables.
+Follow the colab training instructions will updates only with the deliverables.Follow the

-3. Run through all the cells - no error encountered except it runs without GPU connect eventhough the runtime setting selected is GPU.
+#3.
+Run through all the cells - no error encountered except it runs without GPU connect eventhough the runtime setting selected is GPU.
-6. Adding layer Sigmoid function resulted to poor model performance.
+#6.
+Adding layer Sigmoid function resulted to poor model performance.
-7. 7 Special care for deep networks
+#7.
+Special care for deep networks

     Replace all activation sigmoid function with RELU ( Rectified Linear Unit ), and optimizer = 'sgd' with optimizer = 'adam'

     Result : 99% accuracy

-8. #8 Learning rate decay
+#8 Learning rate decay

    a.
 Increase the learning rate default value of 0.001 to 0.01 with an actual instance of Adam optimizer
       optimizer=tf.keras.optimizers.Adam(lr=0.01)